 Everyday plans get in the way of healthy eating goals on a regular basis.
-At this point, you probably realize that late-night calls to your favorite fast-food joint and sugar-laden coffee drinks need to be an occasional indulgence.
+At this point, you probably realize that sugar-laden coffee drinks and late-night calls to your favorite fast-food joint need to be an occasional indulgence.
 What you might not realize is how easy it is to rack up the calories during common day-to-day activities.

-Brunch with friends: You head to the table with the best intentions, but if you don't stay strong, then they're dead upon arrival.
-There's no reason to give up this weekend ritual, but skip the sweet offerings, ask for healthy substitutions, and most importantly, don't overdo it on mimosas and Bloody Marys.
+Brunch with friends: You head to the table with the best intentions, but if you don't stay strong, then they're dead on arrival.
+There's no reason to give up this weekend ritual, but skip the sweet offerings, ask for healthy substitutions, and, most importantly, don't overdo it on mimosas and bloody Marys.
 Avoid tacking on unneeded calories and sugar to your meal by thinking things through before placing your order.
-Be smart about your choices, and remember: you don't want to be left in a food coma, forced to blow off your afternoon plans.
+Be smart about your choices, and remember: you don't want to be left in a food coma and forced to blow off your afternoon plans.

 Solo TV night: Staying in to catch up on DVR and emails is a responsible choice for nighttime plans, but it's far too easy to chow down all night long.
 When staring at a screen with minds elsewhere, people tend to overeat without realizing.
-Keep these screen time and meal time separate whenever possible, and on nights that you stay in, cook a healthy meal at home!
+Keep screen time and mealtime separate whenever possible, and on nights when you stay in, cook a healthy meal at home!
 There's no need to call in for heavy takeout when you've got time to spare.